hdShang/arxiv-daily/docs/cs-RO/2025-12-04/papers/251204772v1-tempo-vine-a-multi-temporal-sensor-fusion-dataset-for-localization-a.md

 ---
 layout: default
-title: TEMPO-VINE: A Multi-Temporal Sensor Fusion Dataset for Localization and Mapping in Vineyards
+title: "TEMPO-VINE: A Multi-Temporal Sensor Fusion Dataset for Localization and Mapping in Vineyards"
 ---

 # TEMPO-VINE: A Multi-Temporal Sensor Fusion Dataset for Localization and Mapping in Vineyards